haghard/akka-reservations-mechanisms/README.md

 # akka-reservations

-Reservation is a mechanism to control the execution of `I-offenders` (those operations that may break invariants when executed concurrently) without breaking invariants.
+Reservation is a mechanism to control the execution of `I-offenders` (operations that may break invariants when executed concurrently) without breaking invariants.

 ## Motivation
 Sometimes convergence is not enough.
 Sometimes, even if we ensure convergence with CRDTs, the invariants of applications are not preserved under weak consistency.